kriloud/gitserver/README.md

 # gits
-A simple Dart CLI tool to run your own Git server and perform basic Git operations.
+A simple JS CLI tool to run your own Git server and perform basic Git operations.

 # Note
 This is a repository hosted on a newer Gitserver build and mirrored on github.